Bellingham Chinooks

 The Bellingham Chinooks were a minor league baseball team based in Bellingham, Washington.
-In 1938 and 1939.
-The Chinooks played as members of the Class B level Western International League, winning the 1938 league championship and hosting home games at Battersby Park.
+In 1938 and 1939, the Chinooks played as members of the Class B level Western International League, winning the 1938 league championship and hosting home games at Battersby Park.
 The Bellingham Chinooks were succeeded in Bellingham by the 1973 Bellingham Dodgers, who began play as members of the Northwest League.

 History

 In 1905, the Bellingham Gillnetters were the first minor league baseball team in Bellingham, Washington, playing the season as members of the four–team Class B level Northwestern League before folding.

-Baseball resumed in Bellingham in 1938 with a championship season.
+Minor league baseball resumed in Bellingham in 1938 with a championship season.
 The Bellingham Chinooks became members of the six–team Class B level Western International League and captured the league championship under manager Ken Penner.
-With a 68–65 regular season record, the Chinooks placed second in the regular season standings, finishing 9.5 games behind the first 1st place Yakima Pippins.
+With a 68–65 regular season record, the Chinooks placed second in the regular season standings, finishing 9.5 games behind the first place Yakima Pippins.
 In the 1938 playoffs, the Bellingham Chinooks defeated the Vancouver Maple Leafs three games to one and advanced.
 In the Final, Bellingham defeated the Yakima Pippins four games to three to become league champions.